The Tri-County Health Department will dissolve entirely on December 31, 2022.

 The best place to start making a difference is right in your own home!
 Learn how you can reduce, reuse, and recycle materials.

-Lawn & Garden - Feed your soil with compost to hold nutrients and water better, mow higher and leave the clippings, choose plants that require less water, water deeply but infrequently.
+- Lawn & Garden - Feed your soil with compost to hold nutrients and water better, mow higher and leave the clippings, choose plants that require less water, and water deeply but infrequently.

-Recycle – Start recycling rather than disposing waste in the trash.
+- Recycle – Start recycling rather than disposing of waste in the trash.
 Buy products that are recyclable and/or made from recycled materials.
 Buying recycled encourages manufacturers to make more recycled products.

-See our Pollution Prevention Tips for more ideas.
+See our Pollution Prevention Tips (PDF) for more ideas.

 You can improve your nutrition by knowing what is in your food and how it was produced, from farm to fork.
 Eat your veggies and add extra physical activity everyday.
 Take the stairs instead of the elevator.
 Park the car, and walk or bike.